Walter Roban: Early life and education

-Roban was born in Bermuda to Matthew Roban, originally from St. Vincent and the Grenadines and Charlotte Powell (nee Pavy) of Bermuda.
+Roban was born in Birmingham, England to Matthew Roban, originally from St. Vincent and the Grenadines and Charlotte Powell (nee Pavy) of Bermuda.
 He attended Mount Saint Agnes Academy and graduated from Robert Crawford High School.

 His interest in Civics, Social Studies, and History developed under educator Dale Butler, who brought Caribbean and African history to life for him.

 After finishing secondary school in Bermuda, Roban attended Fryeburg Academy in Maine, United States.
 Returning home to Bermuda, he briefly attended Bermuda College.
 He earned a bachelor's degree in Business and International Studies from Morehouse College in Atlanta, Georgia and a master's degree in International Studies from the University of Birmingham, UK, focusing on international politics and foreign policy analysis.

 Professionally, Roban worked as a paralegal researcher at the law firm Milligan-Whyte & Smith, and in banking roles at HSBC and Bank of Bermuda.

 During his time in Atlanta, he worked on Maynard Jackson’s 1989 mayoral campaign, giving him the opportunity to witness the 1988 Democratic National Convention, where Jesse Jackson campaigned for the presidency.
 This had a huge impact on the future minister.
 It was during this election that Roban met several leaders of the PLP, an experience that influenced his decision to return to Bermuda and engage in local politics.